ChloeHJ/diffSeqPatterns/README.md

 # diffSeqPatterns
-R package for analyzing differential peptide sequence patterns between two groups

-## General Overview

 diffSeqPatterns is an R package to comprehensively analyse differential sequence patterns between any two groups of peptides.
-The diffSeqPatterns provides functionality to analyse and visualize differential patterns on:
+The diffSeqPatterns provides functionality to analyse and visualize differential patterns in:

 - Position-specific amino acid usage
 - N-grams: contiguous sequences of n-amino acids